What Is the Difference Between Plastic Pellets, Granules and Other Polymer Materials?

 What Are the Properties of Plastic Pellets?

-Pellets are large particles made up of spherical particles and create plastic during the injection molding process.
+Pellets are large particles made up of spherical particles and creates plastic during injection molding process.

 What Are the Applications of Plastic?

-Plastic is used to create a wide array of products and is employed in packaging, electrical and electronic applications, and transportation, to name a few.
+Plastic is used to create a wide array of products and are employed in packaging, electrical and electronic applications, and transportation, to name a few.

 Conclusion